theckman/goas/README.md

 ### Identifier

 The identifier packge provides different ways to produce identifiers like UUIDs.
+The UUID generation provides

+- version 1 based on timestamp and MAC address,
+- version 3 based on MD5 hash of namespace UUID and a value,
+- version 4 based on random numbers, and
+- version 5 based on SHA1 hash of namespace UUID and a value.

-The UUID generation follows version 4 (based on random numbers), other identifier types are based on passed data or types.
+Other identifier types are based on passed data or types.
 Here the individual parts are harmonized and concatenated by the passed seperators.
 It is the users responsibility to check if the identifier is unique in its context.

 [![GoDoc](https://godoc.org/github.com/tideland/goas/v2/identifier?status.svg)](https://godoc.org/github.com/tideland/goas/v2/identifier)